Coach Trip

+The show's spin-off Celebrity Coach Trip launched in November 2010, and featured celebrity pairs embarking on the trip.
+The celebrity series' have been marginally shorter and have run between ten and fifteen days.
+Seven editions of Celebrity Coach Trip have aired in total, with the latest series concluding on 21 January 2022.
+Christmas and Halloween versions of the series' have also aired, with Christmas Coach Trip and Celebrity Ghost Trip in 2011 and 2021 respectively.

 Broadcast, narrators and repeats

 Coach Trip originally aired weekdays at 4:30 pm before Deal or No Deal debuted on Channel 4 (followed by a repeat the following morning), with the second series aired at 2:55 pm instead (and then repeated between July and August 2007).
 Since the revived series, Coach Trip has moved to the 5:00 pm slot (in series 3, 4, 7, 9, Celebrity Coach Trip 2 & 3 and Christmas Coach Trip) and later to the 5:30 pm slot (in series 5, 6, 8, 9, 10, 11, 12, 13 and Celebrity Coach Trip 1) on Channel 4.
 Since the 14th series (Coach Trip: Road to Ibiza) in 2016, the show has aired on weekdays at 7:30 pm on E4.

 In series 3, an omnibus edition was also shown on weekends but was cancelled part of the way through the series.
 It returned for series 9 on More4.

 Andy Love was the narrator in the first two series, with David Quantick taking the role in both series 3 and 4.
 From series 5 to 8, Dave Vitty was the show's narrator; he was also the narrator for all the Celebrity and Christmas series' of Coach Trip to date.
-Jackie Clune was the narrator from series 9 to 13, with Clara Amfo taking over for the 14th series.
+Jackie Clune was the narrator from series 9 to 13, with Clara Amfo taking over for the fourteenth series.

-4seven aired repeats of series 8 onwards, More4 repeated all series, and defunct Sky Travel, Pick (then known as Sky Three/Sky3/Pick TV) and defunct Sky Real Lives have all only repeated series 1 & 2 of Coach Trip along with defunct Channel 4 scheduling slot, T4 on weekend mornings.
+4seven aired repeats of series 8 onwards, More4 repeated all series, and defunct Sky Travel, Sky Mix (then known as Sky Three/Sky3/Pick TV/Pick) and defunct Sky Real Lives have all only repeated series 1 & 2 of Coach Trip along with defunct Channel 4 scheduling slot, T4 on weekend mornings.
 Celebrity Coach Trip began showing repeats on Travel Channel in May 2014.